 Nathan TrailMix 7L - Women's Review

-Compare prices at 2 resellers Pros: Affordable, breathable, lots of water storage
+Compare prices at 3 resellers Pros: Affordable, ample water storage, user-friendly, durable

 Manufacturer: Nathan Sports